alexander-novo/CS480Novotny/PA11/README.md

 # Controls

-`right click` - Drag to rotate camera, click object to shoot object forward some
+`right click` - Hold and drag to rotate camera
 `left click` - Click and hold on the cue ball to power up a shot
 `Scroll wheel` - Zoom in and out
 `N` - To start a new game.